 Tags: Pdf, trick

 - pdf protected mode

-- how to turn off read-only in Acrobat
+- how to turn off protection mode in pdf

 - How to Change and Use Timezone (Tzutil) in Windows 7